Listed below are our degree programs

-Monterey College of Law is accredited by the Committee of Bar Examiners of the State Bar of California to offer the Doctor of Jurisprudence (J.D.) degree.
-The J.D is a three-to-four year (90 unit) traditional U.S. graduate law degree program designed for individuals who wish to be licensed as a California attorney.
+Monterey College of Law is accredited by the Committee of Bar examoners of the State Bar of California to offer the Doctor of Jurisprudence (J.D) degree.
+The J.D is a three-to-four year (90 unit) traditional U.S graduate law degree prgram designed for individuals who wish to be licenced as a California Attorney.

 Monterey College of Law provides applicants the option of concurrently enrolling in the J.D. and Master of Legal Studies degree programs.
 Upon successful completion of the program, the student is granted both the J.D. and M.L.S. degrees.
 Completion of the M.L.S. degree requires a major writing project.
 All other credit courses are completed concurrently with the J.D. program.